-The number of fatal opioid overdoses nationwide has been steadily increasing since 1999, according to numbers from the National Vital Statistics System.
-In 2017, 47,600 people in the U.S. died after overdosing on an opioid.1
+For decades, the number of fatal opioid overdoses nationwide had been steadily increasing, according to numbers from the National Vital Statistics System.
+But in 2018, the number of overall opioid deaths dropped to 46,802.

 In 2017, there were 1,269 opioid-related overdose deaths in Tennessee, according to the National Institute on Drug Abuse's "Tennessee Opioid Summary."
 That puts the state's opioid death rate at 19.3 deaths per 100,000 people -- which is higher than the national rate of 14.6 deaths per 100,000.2

 During recent years, opioid deaths have been steadily increasing.
 In particular, fentanyl deaths have skyrocketed: rising from 77 deaths in 2012 to 590 deaths in 2017 -- an increase of over 500%.